Top Product Comparisons

 (Photo credits: Nest)

-Remote monitoring of what is happening at home is not a new phenomenon, but the arrival Wi-Fi wireless home video cameras such as Nest, Canary and Foscam highlights the simplicity with which domestic surveillance can nowadays successfully be achieved from wherever you may be.
+Remote monitoring of what is happening at home is not a new phenomenon, but the arrival Wi-Fi wireless home video cameras such as Nest and Canary highlights the simplicity with which domestic surveillance can nowadays successfully be achieved from wherever you may be.

 These cameras connect to your Wi-Fi network and stream to the Web whatever is happening back at home, allowing you to watch everything discretely from wherever you may be, using a either a laptop, smartphone or tablet.